 Legal penalties for drug offences relating to methamphetamine are different across Australian jurisdictions.

-Penalties also vary by the type of offence (i.e. possession vs. supply) .
-The maximum penalties may also depend on whether the prosecution charges through minor (summary) or major (indictable) proceedings.
+Penalties also vary by the type of offence (i.e. vs. .
+The maximum penalties may also depend on whether the charges through or proceedings.
 See glossary for definitions.

 The two most common drug offences are 'possession' and ‘supply or trafficking’ offences.
 So what do these offences mean?

-Supply or trafficking means providing an illegal drug to another person (most people call this 'dealing').
+Supply or trafficking means providing an illegal drug to another person (most people call this ).

 Traditionally a trafficker is considered someone who exchanges drug(s) for money, property or services.
 However, if any illegal drug is passed onto others (even friends) this is also considered to be ‘trafficking’.